loglib/loglib/README.md

 #### Resolving User Location from IP

-for getting user location using their ip you have 3 options:
+for getting visitor location using their ip you have 3 options:

 1. Deploy it in vercel and that's it!
 2. If you're not deploying it on serverless environment you can setup maxmind using a cli command